mrweeks001/Rethinking-Statistics/README.md

 # Project Title: Rethinking-Statistics
-Project for Rethinking Stats Group project
+Project for Rethinking Stats Group project.
+This is an addendum to the original post.

 ## Getting Started